dustinpfister/test_threejs/README.md

         <a href="https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-phong-material">Video for my post on the Phong Material</a> I am also making use of my <a href="https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-sphere-mutate">sphere mutate threejs project examples</a> here as well.
     </p>
 </div>

+### 3.4 - The JSON folder

+The json folder contains various kinds of JSON files, many of which are buffer geometry, but I am also using this to park any kind of JSON data that I am using for some of these demos here and there.

 ## 4 - Notes on the back end